Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The protein content is the most significant difference between puppy and adult dog food.
 Puppies use more energy throughout the day and night than adult dogs, and it’s not just because they are so rambunctious.
 Young dogs expel more energy than older dogs to maintain their body heat as their bodies stay busy trying to support strong bones, ligaments, and organs during the bulk of their growth.

-All the energy being used up requires plenty of protein, so puppy food tends to have a higher percentage of it than adult food.
+All the energy being used up requires plenty of protein and a little bit more fat, so puppy food tends to have a higher percentage of it than adult food.
 Another difference between puppy and adult dog food is the kibble size.
 Puppy food is smaller, so it’s easier for small mouths and teeth to chew.
-Adult dog food also typically contains higher levels of calcium and phosphorus, which are known to cause problems like hip dysplasia and osteoarthritis in growing puppies that are getting too much of these minerals.
+Adult dog food also typically contains lower levels of calcium and phosphorus, which puppies need to support their bone growth and development.
+However, there is a caveat here, large breed puppies need a very controlled level of these minerals to support their development without exacerbating it as excessive levels are known to cause problems like hip dysplasia and osteoarthritis in growing puppies that are getting too much of these minerals.

 man checking dog food label